 Rectangular holes in standard apertures are deprecated since revision 2015.06.
+They occur very rarely in legacy files.

-In addition to the round hole described in section 4.3 older versions of this specification also allowed rectangular holes.
+In addition to the round hole described in section 4.4 older versions of this specification also allowed rectangular holes.
 Rectangular holes do not rotate with the aperture, according to these historic specifications.
 This is very counterintuitive and a source of errors.
 Rectangular holes were deprecated because of this problem, and because rectangular holes are not very useful in the first place.
 Do not use them.
 If you need a rectangular hole construct a macro aperture.